 I Propodeum armed with a pair of spines or teeth (Text-figs 11, 12) - Propodeum rounded, unarmed (Text-figs 9, 10) 2 Antennae with eleven segments (Nigeria) critchleyi (p.
-303) - Antennae with twelve segments (Indo-Australian and Oriental regions) 3 Propodeal spines very long, about twice as long as the distance between the centres of their bases (Text-fig. 11) and just about as long as the maximum width of the pronotum.
+303) - Antennae with twelve segments (Indo-Australian and Oriental regions) 3 Propodeal spines very long, about twice as long as the distance between the centres , of their bases (Text-fig. 11) and just about as long as the maximum width of the pronotum.
 Sculpture of head predominantly finely and densely reticulate- punctate, longitudinal costulae obsolete or few and weak.
-(New Guinea; Austra- lia: N. Cape York Peninsula) - Propodeal spines variable in length but less than twice as long as the distance between the centres of their bases, and shorter than the pronotal width.
+(New Guinea; Austra- lia: N. Cape York Peninsula) melleus - Propodeal spines variable in length but less than twice as long as the distance between the centres of their bases, and shorter than the pronotal width.
 Head and usually also the alitrunk with fine, close longitudinal costulation prominent in the sculpture.
-(Nepal, India, Burma, Thailand, S. China, Taiwan, Philippines, Borneo, Malaya, Sumatra, Java, Sumba, Australia: Cape York peninsula) wroughtonii 4 Alitrunk and usually also the head with dense, opaque reticulate-punctate sculpture throughout.
-(Guinea, Uganda, Cameroun, Zaire) opacus - Head and alitrunk in large part smooth and shining (mainly southern Africa).
-5 5 Postpetiole subglobular, in dorsal view up to about 1.5 times broader than long (Text-fig. 9); in profile with a prominent rounded ventral protuberance.
-(Zaire, Rhodesia, South Africa) globulinodis - Postpetiole transversely subrectangular, about twice broader than long (Text-fig. 10); in profile without a prominent ventral protuberance.
+(Nepal, India, Burma, Thailand, S. China, Taiwan, Philippines, Borneo, Malaya, Sumatra, Java, Sumba, Australia: Cape York peninsula) wroughtonii 1 Alitrunk and usually also the head with dense, opaque reticulate-punctate sculpture 4 throughout.
+(Guinea, Uganda, Cameroun, Zaire) opacus Hard and alternal in large part amount and chining (mainly south and Africa) 5 Postpetiole subglobular, in dorsal view up to about 1.5 times broader than long 2 (Text-fig. 9); in profile with a prominent rounded ventral protuberance.
+(Zaire, Rhodesia, South Africa) globulinodis Postpetiole transversely subrectangular, about twice broader than long (Text-fig. 10); in profile without a prominent ventral protuberance.
 (Rhodesia, South Africa) transversinodis